odicforcesounds/devblog/docs/index.md

 - [Instagram](https://instagram.com/Rakzhodekams): I rarely use this platform, but you can send me a message here.
 - [Facebook](https://facebook.com/odicforcesounds): I rarely use this platform, but you can send me a message here.
 - [Github](https://github.com/odicforcesounds): I use this platform almost every day.
 You can send me a message here, by opening an issue or by adding a new publication in the discussion tab.
+- [Email](info @ odicforcesounds . com): If you wish, you can send me a message using this email.